 Let $\upiota\colon \OpB\to \OpN$ be a morphism of $\V$-operads.
 Then, the induced restriction functor $\upiota^*$ between algebras admits a left adjoint

-We want to deal with homotopy theories on these categories, so we assume: \begin{hyp} $\V$ is cofibrantly generated and $\OpB$, $\OpN$ are admissible operads. \end{hyp}
+We want to deal with homotopy theories on these categories, so we assume: \begin{hyp} $\V$ is cofibrantly generated \cite[Definition 11.1.2]{hirschhorn_model_2003} and $\OpB$, $\OpN$ are admissible operads, i.e.\ the categories $\Alg_{\OpB}(\V)$ and $\Alg_{\OpN}(\V)$ admit the projective model structure. \end{hyp}

-Endowing both categories with the projective model, the adjunction $\upiota_{\sharp}\dashv\upiota^*$ is a Quillen pair with $\upiota^*$ being a homotopical functor.
+Endowing both categories with the projective model structure, the adjunction $\upiota_{\sharp}\dashv\upiota^*$ is a Quillen pair with $\upiota^*$ being a homotopical functor.
 With this observation, we can restate our goal in this section as the search of a sufficiently broad condition on $\upiota\colon\OpB\to\OpN$ such that the induced derived adjunction

 identifies $\Ho\Alg_{\OpB}(\V)$ with a full coreflective subcategory of $\Ho\Alg_{\OpN}(\V)$, which moreover can be modelled by what we call the extension model structure on $\Alg_{\OpN}(\V)$.
-We achieve this intent in two steps: firstly we provide a model structure on $\Alg_{\OpN}$ which exists in great generality, but which does not always produce what we expect; secondly we introduce a condition on $\upiota\colon\OpB\to\OpN$ and we check that the model previously constructed fulfills our plan under it.
+We achieve this intent in two steps: firstly, we provide a model structure on $\Alg_{\OpN}(\V)$ which exists in great generality, but which does not always produce what we expect; secondly, we introduce a condition on $\upiota\colon\OpB\to\OpN$ and we check that our model category fulfills our plan assuming it.

-\begin{prop} The projective model on $\Alg_{\OpN}(\V)$ admits a cellularization (or right Bousfield localization) called extension model structure with the following properties: \begin{itemize} \item A map $\upf\colon\Aalg\to\Balg$ is a weak equivalence iff $\upf_{\upiota\textup{b}}\colon \Aalg(\upiota\upb)\to\Balg(\upiota\upb)$ is an equivalence for any $\upb\in\col(\Balg)$, i.e. $\upiota^*\upf$ is an equivalence. \item The class of fibrations in the extension model equals that of proj-fibrations. \item It is cofibrantly generated (resp. combinatorial if $\V$ is so). \end{itemize} \end{prop} \begin{proof} First note that if it exists, the extension model is a cellularization of the projective model since its class of weak equivalences contains that of proj-equivalences.
+\begin{prop} The projective model structure on $\Alg_{\OpN}(\V)$ admits a cellularization (or right Bousfield localization) called extension model structure with the following properties: \begin{itemize} \item A map $\upf\colon\Aalg\to\Balg$ is a weak equivalence iff $\upf_{\upiota\textup{b}}\colon \Aalg(\upiota\upb)\to\Balg(\upiota\upb)$ is an equivalence for any $\upb\in\col(\Balg)$, i.e. $\upiota^*\upf$ is an equivalence. \item The class of fibrations in the extension model structure equals that of proj-fibrations. \item It is cofibrantly generated (resp. combinatorial if $\V$ is so). \end{itemize} \end{prop} \begin{proof} First note that if it exists, the extension model structure is a cellularization of the projective model structure since its class of weak equivalences contains that of proj-equivalences.
 The existence of this cellularization will be an application of Kan's recognition theorem \cite[Theorem 11.3.1]{hirschhorn_model_2003} of model categories.
-Thus, we have to find candidates of generating (trivial) cofibrations that fulfill the requirements in loc. cit.
+Thus, we must find candidates of generating (trivial) cofibrations that fulfill the requirements in loc.\ cit.